Growing onions from seed can seem a little intimidating, but it's really not much fuss at all.

-In this post we’ll cover how to grow onions from seed, picking the right onion varieties for your area, onion seeds versus onion sets, and five tips for a great onion harvest.
+In this post we'll cover how to grow onions from seed, picking the right varieties, and five tips for a great harvest.

-If you’re in a milder area, you may be able to get away with starting onion seed directly in the garden, but for those of us that have a real winter, onions should be started inside 8-10 weeks before your last frost date in spring.
-Plants take around 100+ days to mature, so you’ll need to better part of 4 months to get full grown onions, although the bulbs can be harvested before they are fully mature.
+If you're in a milder area, you may be able to get away with starting onion seed directly in the garden.
+For those of us that have a real winter, plant onions inside 8-10 weeks before your last frost date in spring (earlier is better).

 - Choose a container with good drainage and enough room for around 3 inches of dirt.
-I use recycled seedling packs from the nursery, but you can also use recycled plastic tubs from salad or fruit, or wooden growing trays.
+I use recycled seedling packs from the nursery, but you can also use recycled plastic tubs from salad or fruit, wooden growing trays or even cleaned fast food trays.

-- Fill your container with damp potting soil (I’ve been using Fox Farm organic potting soil), and mark furrows or divots for your seeds – about 1/4 – 1/2 inch deep.
+- Fill your container with damp potting soil, and mark furrows or divots for your seeds – about 1/4 – 1/2 inch deep.
 Sprinkle seeds along the furrow or place 1-4 seeds in each cell/divot.

 - Cover seeds with soil and gently tamp down.
 Mark trays with variety and planting date.

-- Cover seedling tray with plastic cover or plastic bag to conserve moisture and place in a warm location (70-75°F (21-24°C)) to stimulate germination, such as near a wood stove or on the top of the refrigerator.
+- Cover seedling tray with plastic cover or plastic bag to conserve moisture and place in a warm location (70-75°F (21-24°C)) to stimulate germination.
 I like to use a seed starting heat mat under my trays.
 Onions may take a while to sprout, so be patient.

 - Keep soil moist but not wet – no standing water!
 To give your onions extra TLC, water with a natural liquid fertilizer such as fish emulsion, manure tea or compost tea every two weeks.

-- Give your onion seedlings a haircut!
-As they grow, your baby onions will want to get skinny and flop over into a tangled mess.
+- As they grow, your baby onions will want to get skinny and flop over into a tangled mess.
 To grow sturdy plant with strong root systems, use a scissors (or just pinch them with your fingertips) to keep the plants trimmed to around 3 inches tall.
 (I let them get 4-5 inches as it gets closer to transplanting time.)
-The trimmings are perfectly edible.
-I usually toss them into salads or soups because they are quite delicate.

 To transplant your onions into the garden (about 1 month before last spring frost):

-- Although onions are cold tolerant, they can’t go directly from inside to out in the garden.
-They must first be hardened off.
-Hardening off simply means that the young plants are gradually adjusted to life outside before they are transplanted.
-To harden off your seedlings, start by setting the outside for 2-3 hours in a sheltered location out of direct sunlight and wind.
+- Harden off your seedlings by setting them outside for 2-3 hours in a sheltered location out of direct sunlight and wind.
 (I use a cold frame with the lid propped open, or snug them up next to the house.)

 - Each day, add a little more time outside, until they are outside full time.

 - I prefer to plant my onions in triple rows in a grid pattern, with roughly a handspan between plants.
 Eliot Coleman suggests planting in blocks of four seedlings, with wider spacing between the groups of four (6-7 inches).
-The onions are supposed to push away from each other as they grow, and it’s supposed to make weeding easier.
-I have tried this a couple of times, and my grouped onions always came out smaller than my spaced onions.
-If you have tried the group planting with good results, please let me know.
+The onions are supposed to push away from each other as they grow, and it's supposed to make weeding easier.
+I tried this a couple of times, and my grouped onions always came out smaller than my spaced onions.

 - Gently remove your onion seedlings from the planting tray and tease them apart, taking care not to damage the roots.